Self-Publishing Success Stories: 8 Authors You Should Know

 4. Rachel Abbott

 Another novelist who's built an empire on self-published thrillers, Rachel Abbott (real name Sheila Rodgers) has sold over 4 million copies in the English language alone.
-She was the first indie author to ever reach #1 on Amazon and has secured trailblazer status in the indie community.
+She was the first self-published author to ever reach #1 on Amazon and has secured trailblazer status in the indie community.

 Considering her claim that says “wrote the first book for a bit of fun”, Abbott's astonishing career shows that you really can turn your passion into a job, and that hard work really does pay off.